code-mma/code-mma/README.md

 I was a planning engineer for more than a year and for that duration, I was able to exercise my **skills in communicating and dealing directly with clients, salespersons, and contractors** while using engineering management.

-From that day forward, I have been formally training and refreshing my **HTML, CSS, and JavaScript competency**.
+From that day forward, I have been formally training my **HTML, CSS, and JavaScript competency plus knowledge in ReactJS and Bootstrap**.
 I am looking to use this passion to a full-time role.

 Checkout my **[LinkedIn Profile](https://www.linkedin.com/in/code-mma/)** now!